JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 Other approaches for writing your own CSS exist too, like writing your CSS inside a `script` tag nested in the `head` tag.
 You also can write the CSS in the HTML tags themselves using the `style` attribute.
 You will see examples of these two approaches out in the wild.
 Regardless of whichever approach you use, it is a good practice to be consistent in your code.
 That way someone else (or the future you) doesn't have to look in too many places to find where the style properties are defined for a specific element.
 That becomes hard if styles are not located in predictable places.
 So, try not to mix different patterns for styling your app.

-Here, you will see an example using a `.css` file and an example using the `style` attribute.
+Here, you will see an example using an external `.css` file and an example using the `style` attribute.
 Remember, however that the external `.css` approach is best.

 When using a CSS framework, you will import the framework into your HTML file and then use the framework's documentation to know the proper syntax for how to style your elements.
-You will have an introduction to the Bootstrap CSS framework in another chapter.
+You will have an introduction to the Bootstrap CSS framework in another lesson.

 ### CSS File

-When writing your own CSS in a file, you first should create in your project's root folder a subfolder names `css`.
+When writing your own CSS in an external file, you first should create in your project's root folder a subfolder names `css`.
 Inside that subfolder, create a stylesheet file, which is a file ending in `.css`.
-Typically, for your main HTML page, you should name the stylesheet `styles.css`.
+Typically, for your main HTML page, you should name the stylesheet `styles.css` because that's the convention.
+However, you can name it whatever you want.

 Inside your HTML file, you need to import the stylesheet.
 Do this in the `head` tag using a `link` tag.